 Decorated in a traditional Caribbean/colonial style, this 64-room resort divides its accommodations among Seagrape Beach Suites fronting the Grand Anse and, behind them, suites that compensate for their lack of views with private pools.
-(The viewless and poolless Oleander suites should be ignored.)
-Our Seagrape Beach Suite came with a skylit bath, dark wood furnishings enlivened with splashes of turquoise and sea-foam green, and a delightful beachfront patio with a dinette, loungers and a hammock.
-Its minibar, like all meals and house beverages at the resort, is included in the rate, but the resort is not a party scene and the cuisine is surprisingly good.
-Five-course dinner menus in the indoor-outdoor restaurant change nightly, and wines by the glass are inexpensive but perfectly acceptable.
-The free-form main pool lacks a view, but numerous loungers reserved for guests line the beach, a stretch that’s also popular with locals.
+(The viewless and poolless Oleander suites should be avoided.)
+Seagrape Beach Suites came with skylit baths, dark wood furnishings enlivened with splashes of turquoise and sea-foam green, and delightful beachfront patios.
+Multicourse dinner menus in the indoor-outdoor restaurant change nightly.
+The free-form main swimming pool lacks a view, but numerous loungers reserved for guests line the beach, a stretch that’s also popular with locals.
 There is also a small but highly professional spa and a beach club with complimentary nonmotorized watersports.
 Service is unfailingly attentive, warm and anticipatory.